Optimal Scaling of MCMC Beyond Metropolis: Main theorem

 and,

 \end{theorem}

 \begin{remark} Since $\alpha_{\text{MH}} \in \mathcal{A}$, our result aligns with \cite{roberts1997weak} since

-\end{remark} \begin{remark} For symmetric proposals, Assumption~\ref{assum:acceptance} requires $\alpha$ to be a function of only the ratio of the target densities at the two contested points.
-The acceptances that do not satisfy this requirement are not covered by this result, see \cite{mira2001,banterle2019accelerating, vats2020}. \end{remark}
+\end{remark} \begin{remark} For symmetric proposals, Definition~\ref{assum:acceptance} requires $\alpha$ to be a function of only the ratio of the target densities at the two contested points.
+Thus, the result is not applicable to acceptances in \cite{mira2001,banterle2019accelerating, vats2020}. \end{remark}

 In Theorem~\ref{thm:main}, $h_{\alpha}(l)$ is the speed measure of the limiting diffusion process and so the optimal choice of $l$ is $l^*$ such that

 Denote the average acceptance probability by

 and the asymptotic acceptance probability as $\alpha(l) := \lim_{d \to \infty} \alpha_{d}(l)$.
 The dependence on $l$ is through the variance of proposal kernel.
 We then have the following corollary. \begin{corollary} Under the setting of Theorem \ref{thm:main}, we obtain $\alpha(l) = M_{\alpha}(l)$ and the asymptotically optimal acceptance probability is $M_{\alpha}(l^*)$. \end{corollary}